-Chairperson Paul Doyle and Commissioner Judy Rocha interviewed Executive Director Anne Cook to assess the Authority's IHP and APR compliance.
-Chairperson Doyle and Commissioner Rocha also reviewed files and documents pertaining to this area and found all documentation to be organized and complete.
+Chairperson Paul Doyle interviewed Executive Director Anne Cook to assess the Authority's IHP and APR compliance.
+Chairperson Doyle reviewed files and documents pertaining to this area and found all documentation to be organized and complete.

 2. Organization and Structure